comanalex33/tic-tac-toe/README.md

 # tic-tac-toe

-There is created a multiplayer tic-tac-toe game using C sockets.
-To the server can connect only 2 players and the rest of the players which are trying to connect to their game will be rejected.
+This is a multiplayer tic-tac-toe game using C sockets.
+Only 2 players can connect to the server, the rest will be rejected is they are trying to connect to the game.

 ### How to play